navicore/navactor/NOTES.md

 TODO: what's missing to go to an agent metaphor?
 How can an actor move itself from one namespace and host to another?

+### first impl of genes

+A gene has:
+* a set OR ranges of legal telemetry indexes
+* mapping of operators to their input indexes
+* mapping of operators to their output indexes
+* the GENE-SPEC artifact could be literate programming text+code, something beautiful
+* the GENE-SPEC scope is a node on a path..
+* the instantiated actor gets all the specs its path infers and inheritance is overridden by nearness
+* metadata is just data / telemetry arriving - so metatdata has GENE-SPECs too
+* metadata can be embedded into the system by any GENE-SPEC and overriden by dynamic metadata

 TODO
 --------